It seems that some people have found the way I've approached cancer to be interesting.

 He got a new shovel for their 40th anniversary.

 “We don’t want to be couch potatoes,” he said.
-“Working hard keeps me out of the bars and chasing wild women,” he said, looking at his wife and laughing.
+“Working hard keeps me out of the bars and from chasing wild women,” he said, looking at his wife and laughing.

 Both Ernie and Kay find gratification in building something from scratch and seeing it take the form of something beautiful.